difontaine/Fontaine_etal_2024/README.md

 1.1 Get the "GEBCO_2023.nc" shapefile for the map from here: https://www.gebco.net/data_and_products/gridded_bathymetry_data/ and select the "sub-ice topo/bathy" version.
 If using for publication, make sure to properly cite it.
 I used the 2023 version for this manuscript.

-1.2 en668_stations.csv: station list to get latitude/longitude for points in map.

 ### 2. Quality controlled input data

 2.1 int_pp_corrected_011924.csv: Integrated NPP rates after quality control steps outlined in Supplemental Info of manuscript.